apache/skywalking-banyandb/docs/concept/persistence-storage.md

 ### Write
 BanyanDB provides two methods for writing files.
 Append mode, which adds new data to the end of a file.
 This mode is typically used for WAL.
+And BanyanDB supports vector Append mode, which supports appending consecutive buffers to the end of the file.
 Flush mode, which flushes all data to one file.
 It will return an error when writing a directory, the file does not exist or there is not enough space, and the incomplete file will be discarded.
 The flush operation is atomic, which means the file won't be created if an error happens during the flush process.
 The following is the pseudocode that calls the API in the go style.